Elliptic flow of electrons from heavy-flavor hadron decays in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200, 62.4, and 39 GeV: Results

-The theoretical models discussed here, despite the different mechanisms employed, assume that charm quarks are strongly coupled with the medium and have a finite elliptic flow.
+The theoretical models discussed here, despite the different mechanisms employed, assume that charm quarks are strongly coupled with the medium and have a positive elliptic flow.
 All these models qualitatively follow the trend of the data.
 To further discriminate between models, a simultaneous comparison with other experimental observables (nuclear modification factor, azimuthal correlations) as a function of beam energy is required.
-Our $\vn{2}$ measurements at 39 and 62.4 GeV provide such additional benchmarks for testing hypotheses of heavy quark energy loss.
-Moreover, precision measurements of these quantities for charmed and bottom hadrons separately are necessary to further constrain models and to advance our understanding of the partonic medium properties.
+Moreover, precision measurements of these quantities for charmed and bottom hadrons separately are necessary to further constrain the models and to advance our understanding of the partonic medium properties.
 Two new STAR detectors, the Heavy Flavor Tracker and the Muon Telescope Detector~\cite{QM2012:STAR:upgrade}, will deliver such data in the next few years.